 With more than 73 years of experience, the West Haven Community House (WHCH) has evolved to become a leader in identifying, collaborating and implementing services that meet the changing needs of the City of West Haven: its families, educational structure and socio-economic challenges.

 The Community House has been at the forefront of meeting local needs through direct service provision and collaboration.
 We were responsible for West Haven’s first group licensed child care, the city’s first and only Head Start program, and the first residential living and vocational training facilities for adults with developmental disabilities.

 The regional Big Brothers/Big Sisters program and West Haven Emergency Assistance Taskforce were launched by the Community House and we were instrumental in the creation of the West Haven Interagency Network for Children, the West Haven Family Resource Center, and West Haven Early Childhood Council.

-In 2012, we are at the forefront of a collaboration with local providers and the Graustein Foundation’s Discovery program to improve the delivery of services to young children and their families in West Haven, and in April and May 2012 we have been working with local providers, local businessman Andy Eder, and Diane Frankenstein, author of “Reading Together,” to bring Ms. Frankenstein back to the region in October and November 2012 in a unified effort to increase the reading and comprehension skills of children, focusing on parents.
+In 2012, we were at the forefront of a collaboration with local providers and the Graustein Foundation’s Discovery program to improve the delivery of services to young children and their families in West Haven, and in April and May 2012 we worked with local providers, local businessman Andy Eder, and Diane Frankenstein, author of “Reading Together,” to bring Ms. Frankenstein to the region in a unified effort to increase the reading and comprehension skills of children, focusing on parents.